Semi-Supervised Federated Peer Learning for Skin Lesion Classification

-Note that the degradation in the performance indicates the negative impact of client 8.
-For instance, it negatively impacts the most of FedAvg ($3\%$), the least on \verb!FedPerl! ($1.9\%$), and moderate on \verb!FedPerl! w/o PA ($2.2\%$).
-Such noisy behavior of client 8 could represent a threat in the federated learning, where an out-of-distribution client might mislead the global model and hurt other clients.
-The most exciting remark from this experiment that \verb!FedPerl! shows less sensitivity to such negative impact than \verb!SSFL!.
-This is attributed to the learning schema we proposed, where involving peers in training reduces the negative impact and limits client 8 to send more reliable updates.
+Note that the performance reduction after including client 8 in the training (see $Avg$ in Table \ref{table2}) implies the negative impact of this client.
+To realize that, we calculate the difference in performance before and after including client 8, \ie $Avg_{/C8} - Avg$, and report the results in column $Diff.$ in Table \ref{table2}.
+The resulted values show the negative impact of client 8 on the results.
+Where the higher the difference is, the higher the negative impact is.
+For example, it negatively impacted, the smallest on \verb!FedPerl! ($1.9\%$), moderate on \verb!FedPerl! w/o PA ($2.2\%$) and on both \verb!FedMatch! methods ($2.1\%$ and $2.3\%$), and the largest on \verb!FedAvg! ($3\%$).
+Such negative behavior could represent a threat in the federated learning, where a noisy and out-of-distribution client might hurt other clients and mislead the global model.
+Yet, the most interesting observation from this experiment that \verb!FedPerl! is less prone to the negative and noisy impact than \verb!SSFLs!, thanks to the training schema we proposed.
+We do not claim that \verb!FedPerl! is robust against class distribution mismatch, but rather it is less sensitive to a noisy client.
+Nevertheless, the inconsistency in behavior between clients 8 \& 9 could be further investigated.